VivekRaj2708/CS432-Assignment-1/Assignment_Report.md

 The module `Log.py` configures a centralized logging system for the pipeline.
 A root logger is initialized with an INFO severity level to write timestamped entries.
 The logging includes the log level, timestamp, and a descriptive message, helpful in closely monitoring the system and effective debugging if need be.

+The module `sql_logger.py` translates the generated operation queue to executable SQL statements.
+It has functions to safely convert Python values to SQL literals, while ensuring proper handling of NULL values, booleans, numeric types, etc. It automatically generates **CREATE TABLE**, **ALTER TABLE**, and **INSERT** statements based on the recieved data.
+By keeping track in a log file, the system prevents duplicate schema operations.

+The module `mongo_logger.py` generates MongoDB insert statements from the database opeartion queue, enabling documented oriented storage alongside relational persistence.
+Python values are convrted to MongoDB compatible JSON representations, ensuring correct handling of data.
+Since MongooDB is schema-less, it only needs insert statements, simplifying the generation statements compared to SQL.
+It also writes executable MongoDB commands to a log file, providing ready to run file for ingestion.

 ### Heuristics we decided on:

 ### Workflow Diagram: